awesome-php-code/iterator-pattern/README.md

 ```

 :large_blue_diamond: Step 3: Of course, we need specific implementations for these interfaces.
 We need a `RuleCollection` to store our `Rule` objects and
-a `IntegerTypeIterator` for iterate integer type rules.
+a `IntegerTypeIterator` to traverse the elements of this collection.
 Take your time to review the following diagram.

 <p align="center"><img src="https://blog.pleets.org/img/articles/iterator_pattern_rules_sample.png" width="483"></p>

 For this example we separate the logic for each rule in specific classes listed in `Rules` namespace.
 Feel free to dig into these classes
 before to check the client code.

-:large_blue_diamond: Step 4: The client can work with `RuleIterator` and `RuleCollectionAggregate` interfaces.
-Let's create some rules inside a collection.
+:large_blue_diamond: Step 4: Now the client can use the `RuleIterator` and `RuleCollectionAggregate` interfaces.
+To do that let's create some rules inside a collection.

 ```php
 /**